Police: 3 officers wounded, gunman killed after hourslong standoff in Boston

-BOSTON (WHDH) – Three police officers were wounded and a man who opened fire on them was killed after an hourslong standoff in Boston on Tuesday, authorities said.
+BOSTON (WHDH) – Three police officers are recovering and the man who opened fire on them is deadafter an hourslong standoff in Boston on Tuesday, authorities said.

 Officers responding to a report of an armed individual barricaded in a triple-decker home on Ferndale Street in Dorchester around 9:30 a.m. set up a perimeter and called in SWAT teams, as well as crisis negotiators, according to the Boston Police Department.